 What are the expectations of CARE members?

-People are welcome to join as individuals.
+Individuals are welcome to join CARE.
 Also, organizational members are expected to appoint one representative to be a CARE member.
 CARE members are expected to:

 Support fundraising for Lighthouse Foundation within their sending organization, as well as outside of it.

-Attend one community organizing training each year led by Lighthouse Foundation or an organizing body with which LF maintains a relationship with.
+Attend one community organizing training each year led by Lighthouse Foundation or an affiliated training entity.

 Participate in direct actions initiated by CARE.